Yoga Found to be Helpful for Lower Back Pain

 Over the course of their lives, about 80 percent of Americans will suffer from back pain at one time or another.
 A recent study found that more than a third of adults say that low back pain has affected their ability to perform the tasks of daily living, exercise, or sleep.
 Treating this pain remains a difficult problem, and for millions of people the pain is chronic.

-Now, a new study by scientists at the University of Maryland School of Medicine (UM SOM) has concluded that yoga may be helpful for low back pain.
+Now, a new study by scientists at UM SOM has concluded that yoga may be helpful for low back pain.
 The study appeared earlier this month in the online journal Cochrane Library.

 "We found that the practice of yoga was linked to pain relief and improvement in function," said the study's lead author, L. Susan Wieland, PhD, MPH, Assistant Professor of Family & Community Medicine at UM SOM, and Coordinator of the Cochrane Complementary Medicine Field at the Center for Integrative Medicine at UM SOM - an NIH grant-funded project that performs systematic reviews of various integrative medicine topics.
 "For some patients suffering from chronic non-specific low back pain, yoga may be worth considering as a form of treatment."

 Wieland and her co-authors reviewed 12 separate studies looking at yoga for low back pain.

 The trials, which included more than 1,000 participants, compared yoga to a non-exercise intervention, such as educational material given to a patient, or to an exercise intervention such as physical therapy.
 The researchers found that there was low to moderate certainty evidence that at three and six months, patients using yoga had small to moderate improvements in back-related function, as well as small improvements in pain.

 Yoga performed about the same as non-yoga exercise in terms of improving back function at three and six months, although the researchers found few studies comparing yoga to other exercise and therefore considered the evidence to be very low certainty.